February 2020

 Frontier Deepwater Appraisal Solutions LLC

-Paul Hyatt is Frontier’s V.P., drilling and completions and managing director of TD Solutions is a specialist in all phases of well design and operations from exploration to full field development.
-He has 41 years of global experience including technical and project management roles in offshore, deep water, arctic operations, remote heli-rig exploration, HTHP completions and extended reach design for various major operators and clients.
+Paul Hyatt is Frontier’s vice president for drilling and completions and managing director of TD Solutions Pty Ltd. He is a wells specialist in all phases of well design and operations, from exploration to full-field development.
+His experience has stretched the globe for 43 years, including technical and project management roles in offshore, deep water, arctic operations, remote heli-rig exploration, HTHP completions, extended-reach design and installations, and decommissioning for various major operators and clients.
 Mr. Hyatt has a BS degree in petroleum engineering with honors from the University of Texas at Austin and is a life member of the Society of Petroleum Engineers.

 Howard Day